-- Informing the student, hearing panel, dean, and other interested parties of the date, time and location of the appeal hearing at least 5 business days before the hearing.
+- Informing the student, hearing panel, dean, and other interested parties of the date and location of the appeal hearing at least 5 business days before the hearing.
 The student may request that the appeal hearing be scheduled with less than 5 business days' notice. - Reviewing, in advance of the appeal hearing, any documentation submitted by the student relevant to the appeal.
-The hearing officer may request written documentation from other parties as deemed appropriate. - Conducting the hearing in a fair, unbiased manner.

-• Recording the testimony at the hearing in audio or video format in accord with university policy.
-The hearing panel's deliberation following testimony is not recorded.

-• Providing the dean with a written summary of the student's appeal, the hearing, and the hearing panel's recommendations.
+The hearing officer may request written documentation from other parties as deemed appropriate. - Conducting the hearing in a fair, unbiased manner. - Recording the testimony at the hearing in audio or video format in accord with university policy.
+The hearing panel's deliberation following testimony is not recorded. - Providing the dean with a written summary of the student's appeal, the hearing, and the hearing panel's recommendations. - Providing the dean with a file of all evidence accumulated in the appeal process and all materials related to the appeal following the final disposition of the appeal.